 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-JFrog's free cash flow came in at $3.82 million in Q3, turning positive year on year.
+JFrog's free cash flow came in at $6.42 million in Q4, down 61.4% year on year.

-JFrog has generated $27.2 million in free cash flow over the last twelve months, a solid 10.3% of revenues.
-This strong FCF margin is a result of JFrog asset lite business model and provides it plenty of cash to invest in the business.
+JFrog has generated $17.1 million in free cash flow over the last twelve months, a decent 6.11% of revenues.
+This FCF margin is a result of JFrog asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.

 Is Now The Time?

-When considering JFrog, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+JFrog may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think JFrog is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been strong, over the last two years.
 On top of that, its customers are increasing their spending quite quickly, suggesting that they love the product, and its impressive gross margins are indicative of excellent business economics.

 The market is certainly expecting long term growth from JFrog given its price to sales ratio based on the next twelve months is 6.8x.
 There is definitely a lot of things to like about JFrog and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $29 per share right before these results, implying that they saw upside in buying JFrog even in the short term.